-The air around him buzzed, an unrelenting throb that battered his eardrums and yanked him from a dreamless sleep.
+The air around him buzzed, battering his eardrums and yanking him from a dreamless sleep.
 Reluctantly, he opened his eyes and took in his surroundings.
 He lay on an uncomfortable hospital bed, his body covered with a white sheet.
 Everything around him had a surreal feel, every sight painted in stark detail, every sound amplified.
 He could see the hairline cracks in the ceiling, the chips in the white paint coating the walls.
 Beside him, an assortment of equipment he couldn’t name added an arpeggio of offbeat chimes to the chorus.

 He sat up, expecting to feel weak, surprised when he didn’t.
 He tried to gather his thoughts, but they remained scattered—small, lightning-quick flashes of something he couldn’t quite grasp.
 What had happened to land him here?
 And why did he feel so numb inside, as if he’d swallowed twice the recommended dose of Valium, then chased it down with a bottle of Johnnie Walker?
 Funny, he couldn’t remember his own name, but he knew the taste of his favorite brand of whisky.